jengelh/libhx/doc/api.rst

 * R column: Recommend version number to use in ``PKG_CONFIG_CHECK`` in projects using libHX.
 Includes important bugfixes.
-* M column: Lowest possible version with the same function signature.
+* M column: Lowest possible version with the same ABI (minus cv qualification).
-* F column: Function first seen in version, possibly with different API.
+* F column: First version that the function name was in use.

 ======  ======  ======  ========================================
 RMV     MinVer  FirstA  Name
 ======  ======  ======  ========================================
+4.18    1.10.0  1.10.0  HX_getopt
 4.16    4.16    4.16    HX_strtoull_nsec
 4.15    4.15    4.15    HX_flpr
 4.15    4.15    4.15    HX_flprf